CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/telnet/execute-telnet-command/execute-telnet-command-block.md

 Some prompts within Telnet require multiple interactions before reaching the end of the prompt.
 The TerminalPromptMatch can be used to make decisions or loop within a flow sending further input to the Telnet Command to navigate to the end of the prompt.

+### Do, Dont, Will and Wont options

+Do, Dont, Will and Wont codes are set as a semicolon separated list in the configurationSettings with each as a key (e.g { "Do", "0;24;33" } ).
+For a list of Do, Dont, Will and Wont codes please see the Telnet RFC [TelnetRFC].

 ### Known Limitations

 None